AMWA-TV/bcp-007-02/docs/NMOS-With-IPMX-USB.md

 ## Controllers

-A Controller SHOULD use a Sender's `urn:x-nmos:cap:transport:usb_class` capability to verify  Receivers' compatibility with the Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
+A Controller MAY use [IS-11][] active constraints in conjunction with the Sender’s `urn:x-nmos:cap:transport:usb_class` capability to constrain the Sender and ensure compliance with connected Receivers.
 A Sender indicates its support for being constrained on this capability by enumerating `urn:x-nmos:cap:transport:usb_class` in its [IS-11][] `constraints/supported` endpoint.

 > Note: There is no `usb_class` Sender attribute, as might typically be expected, because a USB stream is composed of multiple sub-streams, each of which can be associated with multiple USB classes.
 The set of classes present in a given USB stream often changes dynamically.

+A Controller SHOULD NOT use the optional `usb_devices` attribute of a USB Source to establish compatibility for the `urn:x-nmos:cap:transport:usb_class` capability but it MAY use it to provide feedback to a User about the USB devices that would be ignored by a Receiver.

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"
 [IS-11]: https://specs.amwa.tv/is-11/ "AMWA IS-11 NMOS Stream Compatibility Management Specification"
 [BCP-004-01]: https://specs.amwa.tv/bcp-004-01/ "AMWA BCP-004-01 NMOS Receiver Capabilities"
 [BCP-004-02]: https://specs.amwa.tv/bcp-004-02/ "AMWA BCP-004-02 NMOS Sender Capabilities"
-[TR-10-5]: https://vsf.tv/download/technical_recommendations/VSF_TR-10-5_2024-02-23.pdf "HDCP Key Exchange Protocol - HKEP"
 [TR-10-14]: https://vsf.tv/download/technical_recommendations/VSF_TR-10-14_2024-09-24.pdf "IPMX	USB"
 [TR-10-13]: https://vsf.tv/download/technical_recommendations/VSF_TR-10-13_2024-01-19.pdf "Privacy Encryption Protocol (PEP)"
 [BCP-005-03]: https://specs.amwa.tv/bcp-005-03/ "AMWA BCP-005-03 NMOS With Privacy Encryption"